The Leader Nobody Prepared You to Be

 Traditional leadership development has no answer for this.

-Because it assumes you're starting from wellbeing, just needing skill enhancement.
+Because it assumes you're starting from wellbeing, just needing skill or style enhancement.

 But that's not where many executives are.
 Many are highly functional on the outside, barely holding it together on the inside.